masterqwerty/ultrasound-python/README.md

 #### `transmit(Z1, Z2)`

 Calculate the intensity of the transmitted beam.
 Assumes a 90 degree incidence.
+Returns the amount transmitted as well as the final intesnity.

 ```python
 us.transmit(100, 200)